 Our Crooked Island Bahamas trip is turning out to be an annual favorite.
 Click below on the pdf for more details and see why it's not hard to join us on an epic bonefishing adventure.
-Dates for 2014 are: April 5 to 12 and 12 to 19
+Dates for 2015 are not set yet.
+Give us a call if you are interested.

 We now offer extensive Global Angling Destination packages and hosted trips for the travelling Fly Angler!
 If you have questions on any global fly fishing destination.... call us... you will be suprised at what we know about lodges and outfitters around the world!